 The same is true of the influence of the

 on human culture.
 The kingdom has a strategic but limited preservational purpose toward the dying world underneath which it is working toward the ultimate goal of world replacement.
 (We will discuss this further in consideration of our legitimate influence and spiritual authority on the seven mountains of culture.) kingdomof God

 Despite this limited "salting" function the kingdom has in culture, the undergirding temperaments of world culture and God's kingdom are, as we have seen, entirely incompatible and are in fact at war.
 The world functions based on the fleshly knowledge of good and evil.
 The

 functions on the eternal life of the Spirit in the knowing of God.
 As Paul says, the Spirit is at war with the flesh.
-The Spirit is not interesting in converting the flesh.
-It is interested only in killing it.
+The Spirit is not interested in converting the flesh.
+He is interested only in killing it.
 So it is between the kingdomof God and world culture.
 When the kingdom has finished using the good of human culture to point to itself, it will then upend it altogether and allow it to collapse of its own dead weight. kingdomof God

 The Final Irreformability of Culture

 What does the imperative of kingdom replacement ultimately mean for our understanding of world culture?
 It means that, though to be temporarily preserved, world systems are ultimately not "reformable" as if to be "reconstituted" or "restored" or "convertible" to some imagined intrinsically pristine edenic condition, any more so than a pig can be washed and stay "clean."